QUEEN OF SCOTS

 The Sailor's Hornpipe is a caricature dance developed from the traditional English version.
 It has become more popular in Scotland then in England and is regularly featured in Highland Games.
 The movements in this dance portray actions used in the daily routines of a sailor's life, such as pulling ropes, climbing the rigging and lookingout to sea.

-"Wilt thou go to the Barracks, Johnny?".
+and "Wilt thou go to the Barracks, Johnny?".
 They reflect the difficulty of trying to elucidate the history of the dances.
-Many

-of the National Dances, for example, "Blue Bonnets" and "Hielan Laddie" were actually devised in the late 19th century by
+Many of the National Dances, for example, "Blue Bonnets" and "Hielan Laddie" were actually devised in the late

-Ewan MacLachlan, who studied ballet in France.
-Some of them are quite balletic in nature but do retain their
+19th century by Ewan MacLachlan, who studied ballet in France.
+Some of them are quite balletic in nature but do

-create dance steps with a Scottish flavor.
-These all can vary from balletic to quick paced foot work or even with a jazz flair.
+and create dance steps with a Scottish flavor.
+These all can vary from balletic to quick paced foot work or even with a

-Choreography can be done in solos,duets or groups.
+jazz flair.
+Choreography can be done in solos, duets or groups.